projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

 ##############################

-This document builds on the :ref:`getting_started`, and explains how to use Ubuntu instead of using `Clear Linux`_ as the Service OS with the ACRN hypervisor.
+This document builds on the :ref:`getting_started`, and explains how to use Ubuntu instead of using `Clear Linux OS`_ as the Service OS with the ACRN hypervisor.
 (Note that different OSes can be used for the Service and User OS.)
 In the following instructions we'll build on material in the :ref:`getting-started-apl-nuc`.